Why Social Media Is Not Necessary for a Successful Acting Career

 Genuine Networking vs. Fake Networking

-Posting photos and random info about what you’ve been working on lately and writing fake comments just to stay “top-of-mind” and get yourself “out there” is not going to help you in the long run.
-It’s better to attend networking events (virtually and in-person) and meet real people.
-Once you have their contact details you can stay top-of-mind by touching base with them directly instead of getting lost in their social media feed.
+It’s better to attend networking events (virtually and in-person) and meet real people with the overarching goal of making a genuine connection.
+Once you have their contact details you can stay top-of-mind by touching base with them directly instead of getting lost in their social feed.
+The best way to access industry professionals is the old-fashioned way.

 From the thousands of actors I’ve worked with since 2009, I’ve found that a successful acting career is NOT based on getting your name in front of as many people as possible.
 Counterintuitively, it’s based on getting your name in front of just a few key people.
-It’s a strategy I call: Becoming Famous… To Just the Right People.
-When you create deep, genuine connections with just a few people and you do your best to stand out to them, they WILL remember you, and they WILL give you opportunities — over and over again.
+It’s a strategy I call “Becoming Famous… To Just the Right People.”

 And if you don’t like social media?
 No problem.
-Just use email (or even postcards).
+Just use email (or even send postcards).
 But either way, the key is to be genuine with every message you send.

 A Successful Acting Career Is Built on Two Things (and Social Media Isn’t One of Them)